 King rooms have a little daybed tucked into the corner that is a nice touch.

 The bathrooms are not very big either but have more than enough floorspace for one individual.
 Most have only showers so if you’re looking to soak in the tub, get a suite or go elsewhere.

 Rates start at around $69 a night, which is crazy cheap for any room in Las Vegas much less one this nice.
 Weekdays wil rarely go over $100 and weekends will usually max out at around $129.
-There is a $15.99 (plus tax) nightly resort fee covering things like Internet and gym access so keep that in mind when looking at the low prices.
+There is a $31.63 (including tax) nightly resort fee covering things like Internet and gym access so keep that in mind when looking at the low prices.
+Parking is free.

 The casino features more than 2,500 slot machines, most multi-denomination (pennies and up) and many that are multi-function so you can play a bunch of different games without having to move.
 High-limit players will be limited in their choices as there aren’t too many dollar and up machines.